-But the real question that lies here is; why should you snort Hydrocodone at the expense of your health?
+But the real question here is; why should you snort Hydrocodone at the expense of your health?
 Medications like Hydrocodone are not meant to be snorted but rather consumed orally and under a doctor’s strict supervision.
-Hydrocodone is manufactured in a way that when it is ingested, it will slowly and naturally spread in the bloodstream.
-So don’t let the short-lived euphoria cost you your life; snorting Hydrocodone comes with many adverse side effects and negative reactions to the mind and body.
+Hydrocodone is manufactured so that when ingested, it will slowly and naturally spread in the bloodstream.
+So don’t let the short-lived euphoria cost you your life; snorting Hydrocodone has many adverse side effects and negative reactions to the mind and body.
 Therefore, it is highly discouraged to snort Hydrocodone as its abuse may lead to addiction.

 Why Is Snorting Hydrocodone Dangerous?

 Snorting Hydrocodone is not only harmful to mental health, but its frequent use can also disrupt body functions.
 Below are some of its adverse side effects and how it can destroy your mental and physical health.

 The lining of the nose gets damaged by continuous snorting of Hydrocodone.
 It results in the following:

 - Inflammation and nosebleeds.

 When Hydrocodone is snorted, some of it drips into the throat from where it goes into the lungs, and it can:

 - Cause permanent damage to the lining of the lungs